Ghassanooooo/Delicious/README.md

 # useEffect is the most important hook in react, because it lets you control how the component behaves in each cycle

+## As a beginner useEffect the only way to fetch data from an API and we know the data make the app alive

 ## the GOD hook